gama-platform/gama.clients/python/README.md

 In every command function, there is an optional parameter called `additional_data`, you can use it to store metadata about your command, for example an id, and use it to find to which precise command does an answer responds to because those additional data will also be stored in the `command` field of the answer.

-For example here we run 3 identical load commands, and we want to have a special treatment for the second one only, so we give it a special id in the `additional-data` in order to find the corresponding answer in the `message-handler` function:
+For example here we run 3 identical load commands, and we want to have a special treatment for the second one only, so we give it a special id in the `additional_data` in order to find the corresponding answer in the `message-handler` function:
 ```python
 import asyncio
 from typing import Dict